ikoene/symfony-micro/README.md

 * [SensioFrameworkExtraBundle](https://github.com/sensiolabs/SensioFrameworkExtraBundle)
 * [TwigBundle](https://github.com/symfony/twig-bundle)

 While you could argue what exactly should and should not be included in a microframework, I found myself always using these bundles.
 So they're enabled by default.
 Don't want to use Twig as your template engine?
-Remove it here.
+Remove it in the MicroKernel.

 When working in a *dev* or *test* environment, the **MicroKernel** also registers the necesarry bundles to be able to debug your project: